eclipse-zenoh/zenoh-pico/docs/config.rst

 In peer mode, `z_open` also requires a primary transport before returning successfully.
 The primary transport is established either by opening the configured listen locator or by connecting to one configured connect locator.
 Once the primary transport is open, remaining connect locators are added as peers.
+`Z_CONFIG_CONNECT_EXIT_ON_FAILURE_KEY` controls whether failures while connecting configured peer locators are tolerated.
+If it is `true`, non-retryable connect errors fail immediately.
+Retryable connect errors are retried according to `Z_CONFIG_CONNECT_TIMEOUT_KEY`; if the timeout expires before the required connectivity is established, `z_open` fails.
-If `Z_CONFIG_CONNECT_EXIT_ON_FAILURE_KEY` is `false`, peer connections that are still failing may continue retrying from the transport task until the configured connect timeout expires.
+If it is `false`, peer connections that are still failing may continue retrying from the transport task until the configured connect timeout expires.
 With `Z_FEATURE_MULTI_THREAD` enabled this task runs in the background; otherwise it progresses when the application spins the session tasks.